 The non-appealing party (if any) may also choose to raise a new ground for appeal at this time which will be reviewed to determine if it meets one of the grounds in this Policy.
 If approved, the appeal will be forwarded to the Party who initially requested an appeal, the Investigator(s) and/or original Hearing Officer, as necessary, and any or each will submit their written responses to the Appeals Officer within seven (7) business days who will then circulate them for review and comment by all Parties.
 Neither Party may submit any new requests for appeal after this time period.
 The Appeals Officer will collect any additional information needed and all documentation regarding the approved grounds and the subsequent responses and will render a decision in no more than seven (7) business days barring exigent circumstances.
 The decision of the Appeals Officer is based on preponderance of the evidence.
 A Notice of Appeal Outcome will be emailed simultaneously to all Parties and will provide reason for each approved ground for appeal and rationale for each decision.
-The Notice of Appeal Outcome will specify the finding on each ground for appeal, any specific instructions for remand or reconsideration, any sanctions that may result which the University is permitted to share according to state or federal law.
+The Notice of Appeal Outcome will specify the finding on each ground for appeal, any specific instructions for remand or reconsideration, any sanctions that may result which the University is permitted to share according to state or federal law, and the rationale supporting the essential findings to the extent the University is permitted to share under state or federal law.